NathanSkene/EWCE/README.md

 for doing this.
 Appropriate choice of background set is discussed in the associated publication.

-Bootstrapping is then performed using the `bootstrap.enrichment.test` function.
+Bootstrapping is then performed using the `bootstrap_enrichment_test` function.

 # Installing EWCE